dlang/DIPs/DIPs/DIP1xxx-JS.md

 specific release.
 This allows users to easily know if upgrading will break their code or not.

+At the time of the pull request for deprecation, all code in Phobos, Druntime, and DMD must be updated to remove use of the effected code.
+Any projects that are tested on the Project Tester that are broken should also have their maintainers notified.

 Both at the time of deprecation and removal, a changelog entry must be made.
+This changelog entry should have a short motivation for the deprecation (or removal) and should to describe what steps can be taken by the user to upgrade their codebase.

+In order to facilitate on schedule deprecations, a comment of the format `@@@DEPRECATED_[version]@@@` should be added to the top of the code to be removed/disabled.
+This comment allows code to be easily searched before every release to catch all planned deprecations.

 ### Public Functions, Types, and Modules